-I was raised in the Coast Redwoods in southwestern Cascadia (traditional Wiyot and Yurok territories).
-I fell in love with fungi as a young child, and I’ve been learning from them, along with plants, animals and microbes, ever since.
-For the past decade I’ve been offering educational experiences relating to fungi, art and ecology in community contexts and schools.
-As a parent of a young child, Uma, one of my greatest pleasures has been sharing my knowledge and passion for living beings with her and observing her develop relationships within her ecosystem.
-I work to offer ecological teachings woven together with artistic experience and play to help children build relationships with the more-than-human world around them, an embodied awareness of the interconnectedness of all beings, and a place-based sense of belonging, caretaking and gratitude for the gifts of the earth.
-Some of my other passions include music (I play percussion in the Carnival Band), and growing, foraging, cooking, preserving and sharing food.
+Willoughby (He/him) was raised in the Coast Redwoods in southwestern Cascadia (traditional Wiyot and Yurok territories).
+He fell in love with fungi as a young child, and has been learning from them, along with plants, animals and microbes, ever since.
+For the past decade he's been offering educational experiences relating to fungi, art and ecology in community contexts and schools.
+As a parent of a young child, Uma, one of his greatest pleasures has been sharing his knowledge and passion for living beings with her and observing her develop relationships within her ecosystem.
+Willoughby works to offer ecological teachings woven together with artistic experience and play to help children build relationships with the more-than-human world around them, an embodied awareness of the interconnectedness of all beings, and a place-based sense of belonging, caretaking and gratitude for the gifts of the earth.
+Some of his other passions include music (He plays percussion in the Carnival Band), and growing, foraging, cooking, preserving and sharing food.

 Jocelyn feels so grateful to live, work, and raise her daughters in beautiful Vancouver.
 She is passionate about taking care of the earth and its beings, and draws inspiration from the beauty and wonders of nature.
 Jocelyn is continuously awed by the curiosity and creativity of young children, and enjoys the co-learning that forest school provides.
 She believes that strong relationships are what truly make a community special and is looking forward to meeting you!

-Althea is a student working towards her undergraduate degree in early
+Althea (She/Her) is a student working towards her undergraduate degree in early

 childhood care and education.
 Althea’s most fond memories of childhood